GRAPHIC-Take Five: Trade war whiplash and other market themes for the week ahead

 - Fears of earnings recession keep investors away from stocks - BAML - U.S. Senate approves Trump-backed spending, debt limit bill - TREASURIES OUTLOOK-U.S. bond market rallies on Trump’s tariff threat

-The central banks of Norway, New Zealand, Australia, India, Philippines and Thailand all hold interest rate meetings next week and hot on the heels of the first cut in U.S. rates in over a decade, action is almost guaranteed.
+The central banks of Norway, New Zealand, Australia, India, Philippines and Thailand all hold interest rate meetings in days to come and hot on the heels of the first cut in U.S. rates in over a decade, action is almost guaranteed.

 India is expected to make its fourth cut of the year too as growth continues to slow there and while Thailand is not expected to move the strength of the baht is clearly causing worries again.